saradalmauguamis/MS---Quasiperiodic-Structures/README.md

    jupyter lab
    ```

-3. Open `1D patterns.ipynb` and/or `2D patterns.ipynb` and run all cells to generate the
+3. Open `1D patterns.ipynb` and/or `2D patterns.ipynb` and run all cells to generate the results and figures.